KaruroChori/taus-common/readme.md

-Package for internal use in order to share schemas amongst different components of taus.
+Internal package to share schemas across different components of taus.
 Do not import it directly unless you are trying to build a custom fork for a different DB layout, or to add new schemas for operations.

 ## How to generate new DB schemas